spdx/spdx-3-model/model/Licensing/Licensing.md

 * for Packages:
-  * would include license info describing the license of the Package as a whole, when it is found in the Package itself (e.g., LICENSE file, README file, metadata in the repository, etc.)
+  * would include license info describing the license of the Package as a whole, found in the Package itself (e.g., LICENSE file, README file, metadata in the Package, etc.)
   * would not include any license information that is not in the Package itself (e.g., license information from the project’s website or from a third party repository or website)
 * for Files:
-  * would include license info found in the File itself (e.g., license header or notice, comments, SPDX-License-Identifier expression)
+  * would include license info found in the File itself (e.g., license header or notice, comments indicating the license, SPDX-License-Identifier expression)
   * would not include license info found in a different file (e.g., LICENSE file in the top directory of a repository)
 * for Snippets: